In the Path of Super Storm Sandy

 The few hurricanes that made it to New York in recent decades, have done relatively little damage to our island or to Manhattan.
 Hurricane Irene hit us last year, but was only an inkling of what was in store for us with super storm Sandy.
 It was very unusual for us to have two consecutive years of hurricanes.

 As the weather forecasters gave their predictions, each day it became more apparent we were in for a big storm.
 No one anticipated all that happened to New Jersey, Manhattan, and the beach side communities from one end of Long Island to the other.
 I am always humble to the power of nature so a few days before I started to make the necessary preparations for this storm.
-I made sure we had plenty of and flashlights we charged our cell phones, laptops, and other electronics.
+I made sure we had plenty of flashlights and batteries, we charged our cell phones, laptops, and other electronics.
 I made sure the transistor radio and boombox worked.
 I filled the car up with gas, took cash out of the bank, and made sure we had plenty of bottled water.
-I made sure anything outside was securely fashioned so it wouldn’t blow away. batteries,
+I made sure anything outside was securely fashioned so it wouldn’t blow away.

 I met some people who made the same and even more preparations than I did, and I met some who did not believe the forecasters and chose instead to do nothing, believing that everything was hype and being overblown.
 It was true that most hurricanes don’t make it up this far.
 They didn't believe the forecast but I don't think anyone thinks this storm was hype now!